ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Launching-Multiple-Nodes/Launching-Multiple-Nodes.rst

    For a comparison of these formats, see :doc:`../../../../Developer-Tools/Launch/Launch-file-different-formats`.

 How do I write my own launch file?
-   For a full guide on writing launch files, see the :doc:`ROS launch tutorials <../../../../Developer-Tools/Launch/Launch-Main>`.
+   See :doc:`Creating a launch file <../../../../Developer-Tools/Launch/Creating-Launch-Files>` for a step-by-step guide.
+   The :doc:`ROS launch tutorials <../../../../Developer-Tools/Launch/Launch-Main>` index lists further launch topics.

 Can I pass arguments to a launch file?
    Yes.
 Use ``ros2 launch <package> <launch_file> <arg>:=<value>`` to pass arguments at the command line.